Edílson: Club career

 In 2004, Edilson changed teams again, signing with Vitória, where he won another State Championship, the Campeonato Baiano.
 In the Brasileirão, he scored 19 goals, but could not prevent his team from being relegated.
 Faced with late salaries, Edílson moved to United Arab Emirates, joining Al Ain, where he won local Cup tournament, and helped the club finish second in the 2004–05 UAE Football League.
 In the final years of his career, he passed through São Caetano, Vasco da Gama, Nagoya Grampus and Bahia, finally retiring in 2010, at 39.

 International career

 Edilson debuted for Brazil on 24 June 1993, in a 3–0 win against Paraguay.
 He then spent several years without playing, returning in 2001, when he became an important player in the final stages of the CONMEBOL qualification for the 2002 FIFA World Cup.
 He was a used substitution in the games against China and England and started in the matches against Costa Rica and Turkey.

 After football

 Media career

-Since November 2019, Edilson appears daily as a pundit on Bandeirantes' Os Donos da Bola.
+Since November 2019, Edilson appears daily as a pundit on Bandeirantes, Os Donos da Bola.
+After, been in Jogo Aberto and Terceiro Tempo.
+In went out of Band in 2020.
+After, in 2022, appears as RedeTV!, where participated an Galera Esporte Clube In went out in 2023.